Yelhendi/MyPracticalProject/README.md

 * The source code used was C# this is because it is a modern, open-source and cross platform language.
 * The version control system (VCS) used was GIT, this is used for branching, merging, unifying, resolving, tracking changes and as a collaboration tool.
 The Version Control System provider is GitHub.
 * The project management tool selected was Trello, this allowed me to keep track of tasks that I had to complete and prioritise them.
 * GitHub Actions was used as the CI/CD pipeline tool to automate the whole deployment process.
+Yaml files were produced that represented the pipline of each service.
 GitHub actions was used as it was easier to manage and produce workflows with git.
 * X-Unit testing was conducted on visual studio.
-* Terraform was used to manage the infrastructure of my app services and enable continuous deployment to these services via the pipelines produced.
+* Terraform was used to manage the infrastructure of my app services and enable continuous deployment to these services.

 ![image](https://user-images.githubusercontent.com/64641730/123214842-9f37ac00-d4bf-11eb-812d-7b72b8e4e1dd.png)